JLAC11/JLAC11.github.io/project-ecobike/intro.md

 ---
-title: Intro
+title: Ecobici at a glance: Intro
 ---

-This site contains information regarding a brief analysis run on the historical data collected for all trips done in Ecobici (the Mexico City bike sharing system) in the month of June 2025.
+This site contains information regarding a brief analysis run on the historical data collected for all trips done in Ecobici (the Mexico City bike sharing system) in the month of May 2025.

+You can find all the related code [in this repository](https://github.com/JLAC11/Ecobici/tree/master)

 All analyses shown here will attempt to answer the following questions
 - Who is using Ecobici?
 (Basic exploratory analysis & descriptive statistics)